Owner & Managing Director

 Daniel has an M.A. in History from SOAS, University of London and trained in bookbinding in Madison, Wisconsin under Master Bookbinder Christopher Brown.
 Formerly, he was the founder of Hamlin Binding, a private practice established in Seattle, Washington in 2015.
 Daniel is a member of The Guild of Bookworkers.

 Alex is an editor, translator, writer, and apprentice bookbinder at The Bindery.
 She translates from French, Georgian (collaboratively), Russian, and Spanish.
-Her book-length translations include The John Cage Experiences by Vincent Tholomé (Autumn Hill Books, 2020) and For the Shrew by Anna Glazova (Zephyr Press, forthcoming in 2022).
+Her book-length translations include The John Cage Experiences by Vincent Tholomé (Autumn Hill Books, 2020) and For the Shrew by Anna Glazova (Zephyr Press, 2022).
 She is also the author of the poetry chapbook Elephant (dancing girl press, 2020).
-She is excited to learn the physical process of bookmaking and hopes to one day start her own press for literature in translation.
+She is excited to work on client projects and hopes to one day start her own press for literature in translation.
 You can check out her work here.

 Milwaukee Zine Fest Coordinator